 Students from Beatrice Tate School practicing asking questions of unfamiliar people, in readiness for meeting their linked partner students.

 Beatrice Tate School class linked with Morpeth Secondary School special needs class

-‘Over the time span of the project the students have developed their knowledge of communicating with others dramatically.
+Over the time span of the project the students have developed their knowledge of communicating with others dramatically.
 Lots of practice and scaffolding went into making this happen.
-Role play of things that they might want to say and ask meant that the students were well prepared when a real-life opportunity was provided through the Linking Project.
-The class teacher was hugely impressed because all of the students did really well and felt ready to meet new people, even those who usually feel quite shy.
+Role play of things that they might want to say and ask meant that the students were well prepared when a real life opportunity was provided through the Tower Hamlets Linking Project.
+This process was immensely helpful ‘because it is one thing to prepare in the class and practice, and another thing to actually go and do it’.
+Natascia was hugely impressed because all of the students did really well and felt ready to meet new people, even those who usually feel quite shy.
 The work that was done in preparation had real life application through the project.
-‘It was a joy to see the students so proud of their work and their progress’.
+‘It was a joy to see the students so proud of their work and their progress’, she commented.